petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/using-manual-actions.md

 {bdg-secondary}`Available Liferay 7.4 U60+/GA60+`

 When you use the standalone trigger for object actions, the actions become manual instead of automatic.
-You can trigger these actions in one of two ways:
+Trigger these actions using either

-* via the object's UI
+* the object's UI
-* using dedicated action APIs
+* dedicated action APIs

 This example creates a standalone action for sending notifications.